🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Regulation T

-The Federal Reserve Board’s Regulation T states that the initial margin level should be at least 50% of the market value of all securities in the margin account.
-The minimum equity amount must be valued at 50% or more of the margin account’s total value.
+The Federal Reserve Board’s Regulation T states that the initial margin level should be at least 50% of the purchase price of the securities the investor hopes to trade.
 For example, a $10,000 trade would require an investor to use $5,000 of their own cash for the transaction.

 FINRA

-The Financial Industry Regulatory Authority (FINRA) requires that investors have a maintenance margin level of at least 25% of the market value of all securities in the account after they purchase on margin.
-For example, in a $10,000 trade, the investor must maintain $2,500 in their margin account.
-If the investment value dips below $2,500, the investor would be subject to a margin call.
+FINRA requires that investors keep a maintenance margin level of at least 25% of the market value of all securities in the account.
+For example, in a $10,000 trade, the investor must maintain $2,500 cash in their margin account.
+If the equity value in the account falls below 25% of the total, the investor could be subject to a margin call.

 Here is how a margin trade works.
-Suppose an investor wants to buy 200 shares of a stock at $50 each for an investment that totals $10,000.
-He or she puts up $5,000 while the brokerage firm lends the remaining $5,000.
+Suppose an investor wants to buy 200 shares of a stock in the U.S. stock market, at $50 each for a total of $10,000.
+The investor puts up $5,000 in initial margin, while the brokerage firm lends the remaining $5,000.

-FINRA rules and your broker require that the investor hold 25% of the total stock value in his or her account at all times—this is the maintenance requirement.
+FINRA rules and the broker require that the investor hold at least 25% of the total securities value in his or her account at all times — this is the maintenance margin requirement (which can vary by broker).
 So the investor would need to maintain $2,500 in his or her brokerage account.
-The investor currently achieves this since there’s $5,000 from the initial investment.
+The investor currently achieves this since there’s $5,000 in equity from the initial investment.

 Increase your buying power with a margin loan from SoFi.